aznxluvlyguy4u/wiki1/Data import in CurrentRMS.md

 - Import csv's in the following order:

 **Notes:**
-For all following imports, make sure you unselect the ID column
+For all following imports, make sure you unselect the ID column, because the ID fields will be regenerated every time

 ![Screenshot from 2019-07-29 12-22-09.png](https://bitbucket.org/repo/qEd965M/images/2126575434-Screenshot%20from%202019-07-29%2012-22-09.png)

 1. contacts